 Min –8°C 18°F

-Passiflora caerulea, the blue Passion flower is very popular & widespread in UK and the rest of Europe.
-It prefers a South facing slightly sheltered dry spot with free-draining soil.
+Passiflora caerulea, the blue Passion flower is very popular & widespread in UK and the rest of Europe as well as in the Americas.
+It prefers a south facing slightly sheltered dry spot with free-draining soil.
 It is easy to grow and even if taken back to the ground by a hard frost will usually come back again.
 Nevertheless it is best to protect it from frost for it’s first year.
 The fruit are inedible when green but they may be eaten when they have ripened and turned orange – though they do not generally taste that great.

 See the fascinating history of how the passion flower came to get its name and become so widespread.
 Read more.

-Passiflora cerulea is a very variable species, though perhaps not as much as P. incarnata, with a virtually infinite number of differing strains as many people grow it from seed.
+Passiflora caerulea is a very variable species, though perhaps not as much as Passiflora incarnata, with a virtually infinite number of differing strains as many people grow it from seed or it seeds naturally in our gardens.
 Consequently there are many named varieties.
 It is thought that P. caerulea & Passiflora ‘Constance Eliott’, the white version, rarely if ever self pollinate.
-You can never grow too many P. caerulea!
+You can never grow too many Passiflora caerulea!
 Read more